websanco/liferay-learn/docs/dxp/7.x/en/using-search/liferay-enterprise-search/monitoring-elasticsearch.md

 1. the elastic docs don't say to use the password setting in the kibana.yml, but to use the command "./bin/kibana-keystore add server.ssl.keystore.password".
 Should we do the same?

+Later we can revisit this.

 2. According to the docs, you'll also need to set this in elasticsearch.yml: xpack.security.http.ssl.client_authentication: "optional" OR "required.
 However, I didn't need it when setting up my local test.
 What do we do?"

+`http.ssl.verification_mode` defaults to full.
+I believe we use `certificate` in our ES configs, which is enough.
 -->

-After this step you can access Kibana at `https://localhost:5601` and sign in with a Kibana user.
+After this step you can access Kibana at `https://localhost:5601` and sign in with a Kibana user to verify it works.
 The last step is to connect Kibana to Liferay.

+Stop Kibana so you can make the rest of the configurations.

 ## Install and Configure the LES Monitoring App

 Download the LES Monitoring app and install the LPKG file by copying it into the `Liferay Home/deploy` folder.
+If Liferay DXP is running, you may be prompted to restart your server.
+You can also place the LPKG file into the `Liferay Home/marketplace` folder when Liferay DXP is not running.

 1. Once the connector is installed and Kibana and Elasticsearch are securely configured, create a [configuration file](../../system-administration/configuring-liferay/configuration-files-and-factories/using-configuration-files.md) named